orthanq/orthanq-evaluation-virus/README.md

+# Orthanq evaluation workflow for viruses

-# An evaluation workflow of Orthanq for virus applications.
+An evaluation workflow of Orthanq for virus applications.

 ## Configuration